Warren Forrest: Investigation and arrest

 On October 2, 1974, Forrest was arrested on charges of kidnapping, rape and attempted murder.
-On the previous day, he had met 20-year-old Daria Wightman in Portland, Oregon and lured her into his car under the pretense of doing a photo shoot.
-Instead, he drove to a city park and assaulted her, raping Wightman several times, torturing her and shooting her with darts from an air-powered dart gun.
+On the previous day, he had met a 20-year-old woman in Portland, Oregon and lured her into his car under the pretense of doing a photo shoot.
+Instead, he drove to a city park and assaulted her, raping her several times, torturing her and shooting her with darts from an air-powered dart gun.
 Forrest then drove her to Camas, Washington, where he stabbed her six times with a knife near Lacamas Lake and attempted to strangle her.

-Wightman fell unconscious after the attack, and as Forrest believed she had died, he completely undressed her and threw her into some nearby bushes.
-However, Wightman woke up two hours later and managed to make her way to the city, where she was found by passers-by.
-She was driven to a nearby hospital and given emergency medical attention, thanks to which she survived.
-Once in a stable condition, she provided a description of her assailant and the distinctive features of his car - according to her testimony, he drove a blue 1973 Ford van and had greeted several park employees while driving through the area.
+The woman fell unconscious after the attack, and as Forrest believed she had died, he completely undressed her and threw her into some nearby bushes.
+However, she woke up two hours later and managed to make her way to the city, where she was found by passers-by.
+She was driven to a nearby hospital and given emergency medical attention, and survived.
+Once in a stable condition, she provided a description of her assailant and the distinctive features of his car; according to her testimony, he drove a blue 1973 Ford van and had greeted several park employees while driving through the area.
 As the park was under the Parks Department's jurisdiction, police assumed that the perpetrator was an employee and started looking into their alibis.

 The examination revealed that Forrest was absent from work on the day of the attack, being on sick leave.
 As he owned a 1973 blue Ford van and matched the perpetrator's description very well, police obtained a search warrant for his home and vehicle.
-While searching his home, officers found jewelry and clothing fragments that belonged to Daria Wightman, who also conclusively identified him as her attacker once she was presented a photograph of him.
-Forrest was unable to provide himself with a convincing alibi, and was charged that same day.
+While searching his home, officers found jewelry and clothing fragments that belonged to the 20-year-old who also conclusively identified him as her attacker once she was presented a photograph of him.
+Forrest was unable to provide himself with a convincing alibi, and was charged the same day.

-Soon after his arrest was publicized, the local police department was contacted by 15-year-old Norma Jean Countryman, who stated that she had also been assaulted by Forrest.
-According to her testimony, on July 17, she was attempting to hitchhike out of Ridgefield and voluntarily got into Forrest's van after he offered her a ride.
-During said ride, she was raped and beaten, and after reaching the slopes of Tukes Mountain, she was bound, gagged and tied to a tree.
-Forrest intended to kill her, but Countryman managed to chew through the gag and hide in some nearby bushes until the morning, when she came out of hiding and looked for help.
-Despite her testimony, Forrest was solely charged with the kidnapping and attempted murder of Wightman.
+Soon after his arrest was publicized, they were able to identify him as the kidnapper of a 15-year-old girl who stated that she had also been assaulted by Forrest.
+According to her testimony, on July 17, 1974, she was attempting to hitchhike out of Ridgefield and voluntarily got into Forrest's van after he offered her a ride.
+Forrest raped and beat her, and after they reached the slopes of Tukes Mountain, she was bound, gagged and tied to a tree.
+Forrest intended to kill her, but she managed to chew through the gag and hide in nearby bushes until the morning, when she emerged and sought help.
+Despite her testimony, Forrest was solely charged with the kidnapping and attempted murder of the 20-year-old woman.
 His legal team soon filed a motion for a psychiatric evaluation, which determined that Forrest was legally insane.
 He was thus acquitted by reason of insanity and ordered to undergo treatment at the Western State Hospital in Lakewood.